Chetanbhat04/Chat--Application-using-Web-socket/README.md

-# 📢 Real-Time Chat Application
+# 📢 Socket.io- Based Live Chat System

 This is a simple real-time chat application built using **Node.js**, **Express.js**, **Socket.io**, and **HTML/CSS/JavaScript**.
 It allows multiple users to join a chat room and exchange messages instantly.